 Smoothie Recipe for Babies

 This simple smoothie is one that I love for babies.
 It’s creamy and naturally sweet and can be served off of a spoon (like you would a puree) or with a reusable pouch.)
 You can also make the recipe ahead and divided it into a few servings to serve throughout the week.

-- Use full fat yogurt since little ones need plenty of fat for brain development.
+- Use full fat yogurt since little ones need plenty of healthy fats for brain development.

 - Skip the optional sweetener if making for babies.

 - Add any optional add-ins for additional nutrients.

 - Use fresh mango and add a few ice cubes to the blender to have the classic smoothie texture.
 (You can also leave it out for a drinkable yogurt-like consistency.)

 - Serve in a small open cup, a reusable pouch, or serve on a spoon from a bowl.

 - Store any leftovers or make ahead and keep in the fridge for up to 24 hours in an airtight container.
 Freeze smaller amounts in an ice cube tray and defrost 2-3 at a time for a toddler serving.

 - You may also like my 10 Toddler Smoothies (with Veggies), my Easy Chocolate Smoothie, and my Mango Avocado Smoothie.